Parts Of A Website: A Cheat Sheet For Non-Techies

 Card Design (aka Tile Design or Grid-Based Design)

-Website Card Design Example
+Website Tile Example

 Additional Terminology Of Modern Websites